 Now the testing stage kicks off, allowing users to specify an image for which the flower type is unknown.
 As with the training stage, descriptor files are generated, which, along with the aforementioned visual words, are used as input for the object histogram creation.
 Finally, Multiboost is used for testing the object histograms against the training set to obtain the classification.

-The results were analyzed, and we concluded that the HSV method was almost twice as good for this particular type of classification, with a success rate of around 84%.
-It should be noted that our application can be used for other data sets as well.
+The results are analyzed, and we conclude that the HSV method is almost twice as good for this particular type of classification, with a success rate of around 84%.
+It should be noted that our application can be used for other datasets as well.